MelissaToure/CF_INSTACART/README.md

 1. What are the busiest days of the week and hours of the day ?
 1. Are there particular times of the day when people spend the most money ?

-**_Objectif** :  Schedule ads at times when there are fewer orders.
+**Ob_jec_tif** :  Schedule ads at times when there are fewer orders.
 Inform the type of products they advertise at these times._

 + Marketing and sales request :